 As discussed, the existing GBG methods rely on $k$-means or $k$-division, which both require random centers and need to calculate the distances between each center and all samples.
-In other words, the existing GBG methods are unstable and time consuming.
-Moreover, existing GBG methods consider it reasonable to assume that a GB contains only one sample; however, most of these samples are far from their peers, thus being outliers.
+In other words, the existing GBG methods are unstable and time-consuming.
+Moreover, existing GBG methods consider it reasonable that a single sample generates a GB; however, most of these samples are far from their peers, thus being outliers.

-Consequently, GBG++ is proposed to address these aforementioned problems.
+Consequently, GBG++ is proposed to address the aforementioned problems.
 In detail, considering that the AM is data-driven, effective, and efficient, a method for splitting the GB based on the AM is proposed.
-Moreover, for the set of GBs obtained by the splitting method, outlier detection and de-conflicts are performed.
+Moreover, outlier detection and de-conflicts are performed for the set of GBs obtained by the splitting method.
 Subsequently, the granulation stopping condition is applied for the entire granulation process.
 Finally, the detailed design of the GBG++ method is presented.
 Fig. \ref{fig4} shows the architecture of the proposed GBG++ method.